-- Indicate the level of understanding of the objectives for the educational programme among administrators, faculty members, students, and others in the education community.
+- 1. Indicate the level of understanding of the objectives for the educational programme among administrators, faculty members, students, and others in the medical education community.
 How are the objectives used as guides for educational programme planning, and for student and programme evaluation? - 2.
-Evaluate the adequacy of patient resources and settings for achieving the school's objectives in relation to supervised practice. - B. Structure of the Educational Programme - 1.
-Does the educational programme provide a general professional education that prepares students for all career options in nutrition and dietetics?
+Evaluate the adequacy of patient resources and clinical settings for achieving the school's clinical objectives.

+B. Structure of the Educational Programme

+- 1. Does the educational programme provide a general professional education that prepares students for all career options in medicine?
 Explain and justify. - 2.
 Discuss the types and sufficiency of educational activities to promote self-directed learning and development of the skills and habits of lifelong learning. - 3.
 Evaluate the adequacy of the system for ensuring consistency of educational quality and of student evaluation when students learn at alternative sites within a course or clerkship. - 4.
 Are all content areas required for accreditation adequately addressed in the curriculum?
-How do you know? - C. Evaluate the workload and balance between education and service in the clinical years.
-Do students receive sufficient formal teaching during their supervised practice?
-Assess the appropriateness of the sites used for required clinical experiences. - D. Teaching and Evaluation - 1.
-How adequate is the supervision of students during required clinical experiences?
-Discuss the effectiveness of efforts to ensure that all individuals who participate in teaching, including faculty members, are prepared for their teaching responsibilities. - 2.
+How do you know? - 5.
+Evaluate the workload and balance between education and service in the clinical years.
+Do students receive sufficient formal teaching during their clinical clerkships?
+Assess the balance between in-patient and ambulatory teaching and the appropriateness of the teaching sites used for required clinical experiences.

+C. Teaching and Evaluation

+- 1. How adequate is the supervision of medical students during required clinical experiences?
+Discuss the effectiveness of efforts to ensure that all individuals who participate in teaching, including junior staff, volunteer and part-time faculty members, are prepared for their teaching responsibilities. - 2.
 Evaluate the adequacy of methods used to evaluate student attainment of the objectives of the educational programme.
 How appropriate is the mix of testing and evaluation methods?
 Do students receive sufficient formative assessment in addition to summative evaluations?
-Discuss the timeliness of performance feedback to students. - 3.
-How do you ensure that students have acquired the core skills specified in the school's educational objectives?
+Discuss the timeliness of performance feedback to students in the pre-clinical and clinical years. - 3.
+How do you ensure that students have acquired the core clinical skills specified in the school's educational objectives?
 Describe your system and evaluate its adequacy.

-E. Curriculum Management
+D. Curriculum Management

 1. Assess the adequacy of mechanisms for managing the curriculum and ensuring a coherent and coordinated curriculum.
-Does the curriculum as a whole and its component parts undergo regular, systematic review?
-Are there sufficient resources (for the appropriate dean/head and/or the curriculum committee) to support the management of the curriculum?

-- 2. Judge the effectiveness of curriculum planning at your institution.
+Does the curriculum as a whole and its component parts

+- undergo regular, systematic review?
+Are there sufficient resources (for the appropriate dean and/or the curriculum committee) to support the management of the curriculum? - 2.
+Judge the effectiveness of curriculum planning at your institution.
 Describe efforts to ensure that there is appropriate participation in planning and that resources needed to carry out the plans will be available.
-How effective are the procedures to rectify any problems identified in the curriculum, and in individual courses and during supervised practice?
+How effective are the procedures to rectify any problems identified in the curriculum, and in individual courses and clerkships?
 Describe and evaluate. - 3.
 For schools that operate geographically separate campuses, evaluate the effectiveness of mechanisms to ensure that educational quality and student services are consistent across sites.

-F. Evaluation of Programme Effectiveness
+E. Evaluation of Programme Effectiveness